alex05447/miniintern/README.md

     assert_eq!(other_foo, "foo");
     ```

-- Remove the string from the pool:
+- Remove the string from the `Pool`:

     ```rust
     pool.remove(foo_id).unwrap();